198 Contemporary Arts and Learning Safeguarding Policy and Procedures

 Health & Safety

-We understand the requirement to ensure that young people are able to use the Internet and related technologies appropriately and safely.
-It is part of our wider duty of care, as mentioned above, to ensure that young people are safe and are protected from potential harm, both within and outside 198 CAL.
+We understand the requirement to ensure that children and vulnerable adults are able to use the Internet and related technologies appropriately and safely.
+It is part of our wider duty of care, as mentioned above, to ensure that children, young people and vulnerable adults are safe and are protected from potential harm, both within and outside 198 CAL.

 - Have an up to date awareness of online safety matters and of the 198 CAL online safety policy and practices